Compare switcher mortgage deals in Ireland

 To find out exactly how much you can remortgage contact a mortgage broker (mortgage credit intermediary) or talk directly to your lender.

-How do I use a mortgage switcher calculator?
+How to use a switcher mortgage calculator

 You just need to provide the property value, the mortgage amount and the repayment term.

-Once you input your details, an online mortgage switcher calculator will show you how much your monthly mortgage payments could be from Ireland’s mortgage lenders, and switcher mortgage deals based on your circumstances.
+Once you input your details, an online mortgage switcher calculator will show you how much your monthly mortgage payments could be from Ireland’s mortgage lenders and switcher mortgage deals based on your circumstances.

-How to remortgage and get the best switcher mortgage rates
+Tips to get the best remortgage rates

 Once you’ve chosen a mortgage offer, you can submit a request for free advice from a mortgage advisor who will guide you through the mortgage switching process from start to finish.